Joanne Hadjia: 2012–2013: The X Factor Australia

 After Kristina Adesuwa discovered Hadjia on YouTube, they formed a duo called Good Question.
 The duo auditioned for the fourth season of The X Factor Australia, singing "Wild Ones" by American rapper Flo Rida and Sia, where they got four yeses.
 On the first day of super bootcamp, they performed "Back for Good" by the British pop group Take That.
 On 25 August 2012, Good Question performed "Get Yourself Back Home" by Gym Class Heroes on the talk show Weekend Sunrise.

-Hadjia auditioned for the fifth season of The X Factor Australia as a solo artist, in her home town of Sydney, singing "Don't You Worry Child" by Swedish House Mafia.
+Hadjia auditioned for the fifth season of The X Factor Australia as an individual contestant for the Girls category, in her home town of Sydney, singing "Don't You Worry Child" by Swedish House Mafia.
 She gained two out of three yeses with judge Redfoo feeling the she didn't have "The X Factor", despite this she advanced to the super bootcamp stage of the competition.
 On the first day of super bootcamp, Hadjia sang a rendition of "I'm with You" by Avril Lavigne, advancing to the second stage of bootcamp.
 On the second day, she sang "ET" by Katy Perry.
 On the final day of bootcamp, Hadjia performed "Big Girls Don't Cry" by Fergie to the judges and a live audience of one thousand, advancing to the home visits.
 Hadjia was announced to compete in the Girls category being mentored by Redfoo.
 At the home visits, Hadjia sang "Read All About It, Pt.
 III" by Emeli Sande for Redfoo and his assistant will.i.am.
 Hadjia advanced to the live shows stage.
 At the first week of the live shows, Redfoo chose Hadjia to sing "Sweet Nothing" by Calvin Harris, and she advanced to the second week of the live shows.

 In week four of the live shows, she sang "True Love" by Pink causing judge Ronan Keating to say "Every week, every single week we're in the same situation.
 This isn't you, this isn't the right song" and also leaving him to question Redfoo by saying "I don't know if you guys are not working together but I'm just not getting it.
 It's not happening."
-In week five of the live shows, Hadjia fell into the bottom two alongside Jiordan Tolli but was eliminated after Keating, Natalie Bassingthwaighte and Dannii Minogue all chose to save Tolli.
+In week five of the live shows, Hadjia fell into the bottom two alongside Jiordan Tolli but was sent home after Keating, Natalie Bassingthwaighte and Dannii Minogue all chose to save Tolli.
 Hadjia's version of "Joey" debuted on the ARIA Singles Chart at number 33, but fell to number 81 the following week.